-Now that I finished the course development of the UX100 (again), I thought it is time to summarize all the new and updated topics in a central place.
-So welcome to my second blog post about the customer training UX100 (SAP Fiori – Foundation).
+The course development of the UX100 is (again) finished.
+Let’s summarize all the new and updated topics in a central place.
+Welcome to my third blog post about the customer training UX100 (SAP Fiori – Foundation).

 The units in the current version are the following: